MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/configure-customer-intent.md

 Use the information in this article to manage the intents in Contact Center admin center or Customer Service admin center in your Dynamics 365 instance.

-## Enable customer intent agent
+## Enable Customer Intent Agent

 1. In Contact Center admin center or Customer Service admin center, select **Intent** under **Customer support**.
 1. On the **Customer Intent Agent (preview)** page that appears, enable the **Turn on Customer Intent Agent** toggle.

 ## Manage intent discovery setup

-You can enable customer intent agent to analyze past conversations within the Customer Service instance to discover new intents to add into the intent library.
+You can enable Customer Intent Agent to analyze past conversations within the Customer Service instance to discover new intents to add into the intent library.
 After you set it up, the first run of intent discovery analyzes historical data for up to two months.
 After that, the intent discovery runs daily.

 You need to run the AI model on data sources like cases and conversations to identify intent groups and related intents.